KyleHagler-bit/solo-app-project/README.md

 We want to solve the issue of people not finding enough time in the day or not finding a reason to catalogue/journal their feeelings.
 So by creating a quick, easy app to use, we can still self reflect on our day and hopefully get some understanding from the data gathered over time.

 ## Screenshots
+Login page for app
 ![LoginPage](/Screenshots/login.png?raw=true)

+Home page for app containing latest entry and graphs
 ![HomePage](/Screenshots/homepage.png?raw=true)

+Profile page for the user where they can add a profile picture and change color theme
 ![ProfilePage](/Screenshots/profilepage.png?raw=true)

+Page displaying icons to add to journal entry
 ![IconsPage](/Screenshots/iconspage.png?raw=true)

+Page listing all past entries (with ability to delete or edit)
 ![PastEntries](/Screenshots/pastentries.png?raw=true)